-31 charged in Huddersfield child sex investigation
+31 charged in Huddersfield child sex abuse investigation

 West Yorkshire Police said the accused include:

-A further 12 men who cannot be named for legal reasons have been charged with “numerous offences in connection with the same investigation”.
+A further 12 men who cannot be named for legal reasons have been charged with "numerous offences in connection with the same investigation."